deniskulicek/datavisualization-dota/README.md

 Simple visualisations based on DOTA 2 gameplay data.

-Created by Denis Kulicek and Stefano Imoscopi
+Created by Denis Kulicek and Stefano Imoscopi.